abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/gardener/baseline.md

 ### Test DNS Resolution
 Ensures CoreDNS is functioning and services resolve properly.Runs `nslookup` inside the curl pod to check DNS service discovery.

+- `nslookup test-nginx-svc` checks if DNS can resolve the service name
+- `CoreDNS` is responsible for this

+If DNS resolves correctly, service discovery is healthy.

 ``` console
 kubectl exec curl -- nslookup test-nginx-svc
 ```